Upminster Bridge tube station: Services

-The station is in London fare zone 6.
+Upminster Bridge station is on the eastern part of the District line in London fare zone 6.
+It is between Hornchurch to the west and Upminster to the east.
 The typical off-peak service from the station is 12 District line trains per hour to Upminster and 12 to Earl's Court, of which six continue to Ealing Broadway and six continue to Richmond.
 At peak periods the number of trains per hour increases to 15 and some trains continue from Earl's Court to Wimbledon.
-Services towards central London operate from approximately 05:00 to 23:30 and services to Upminster operate from approximately 06:00 to 01:30.
-The journey time to Upminster is two minutes.
+Services towards central London operate from approximately 05:00 to 23:45 and services to Upminster operate from approximately 06:00 to 01:30.
+The journey time to Upminster is approximately two minutes, to Barking 15 minutes and to Tower Hill in central London 38 minutes.

-Since 2006, the station has been one of the first on the network to operate without a staffed ticket office.

 Total number of passenger entries and exits at the station during the year is as follows:

-During 2011 there were 990,000 passenger entries and exits at the station, continuing a trend of growth over the preceding eight years, but lower than neighbouring stations on the route.
+With 0.84 million entries and exits in 2023, it ranked 259th busiest London Underground station.
+It was the least busy station on the District line.